couchbaselabs/ToDoLite-iOS/tutorial.md

 At this point, we could pass the result enumerator to a Table View Data Source to display the lists on screen.
 However, we will jump slightly ahead of ourselves and use a Live Query to have Reactive UI capabilities.

-### STEP 5: A Table View meets a Live Query
+### STEP 5: Table Views and Live Queries

 Couchbase Lite provides live queries.
 Once created, a live query remains active and monitors changes to the view's index, notifying observers whenever the query results change.
 Live queries are very useful for driving UI components like lists.

 We will use the query to populate a Table View with those documents.
 To have the UI automatically update when new documents are indexed, we will use a Live Query.

-### STEP 6: Using the UITableDataSource
+### STEP 6: Wiring the Table View Data Source and Live Query

 Back in `setupTodoLists` of `MasterViewController.m`, we will need to make small changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

-- initialise the `self.liveQuery` with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query)
+- initialise the `self.liveQuery` property with the query from Step 4 (all queries have a `asLiveQuery` method we can use to convert the query into a Live Query)
-- add a KVO observer on the `rows` property of the liveQuery object
+- add self as a KVO observer on the `rows` property of the liveQuery object (pass 0 for options and context)
-- in the `observeValueForKeyPath:ofObject:change:context:` handle the changes, set the `self.listsResults` to the new results.
-The rows result has a `allObjects` method to return an array
+- in the `observeValueForKeyPath:ofObject:change:context:` method, handle the changes: set the `self.listsResults` to the new results. `self.liveQuery` has a rows property (CBLQueryEnumerator).
+And the rows property has a `allObjects` property of type NSArray
 - reload the tableview with the `reloadData` method

-Finally, we need to implement the required methods of the `UITableViewDataSource`, that’s `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:`:
+Finally, we need to implement the required UITableViewDataSource methods, that’s `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:`:

-- return the number of elements in the `listsResult` array for the `tableView:numberOfRowsInSection:`
+- return the number of elements in the `listsResult` array for `tableView:numberOfRowsInSection:`
 - for the `tableView:cellForRowAtIndexPath:` method, dequeue a table view cell of type "List"
 - create a new variable row of type `CBLQueryRow` that’s the item in `listsResult` at the indexPath.row position
 - default cells in UITableViews have a Text Label (textLabel), set the text property of the cell to the title property of the List.
 For this simple case, we don’t need to create a new List model, use `[row.document propertyForKey:@"title"]`